 USB is one of the most fascinating inventions of technology — a universal standard that has been at the core of wired data and power transfer for almost two decades now.
 Although it doesn’t seem like it has been so long, in technology years, it is a very long time.
-However, things have gotten a little perplexing over the past few years with the USB 3.x standards and its various cable types.
+However, things have gotten a little perplexing over the past few years with the USB 3.x standards and its various USB cable types.
 More confusion added to it with multiple connectivity standards as part of the entire scenario.

 In any case, things changed with the advent of USB4, which uses a single standard connector (USB-C) and brings together multiple data and display protocols that efficiently share the maximum aggregate bandwidth.
 Before proceeding to USB4 and its specifications, let’s go through the history of USBs.

-The History of USBs
+The History of USB

 USB 1.0 came in 1995 and offered a transfer rate of 12 megabits.
-It was followed by USB 1.1 that worked with other conventional devices.
+It was followed by USB 1.1 which worked with other conventional devices.
 That was the first time the USB connector was introduced.
 Three years later, the iMac G3 became the first mass-market PC to support serial and parallel ports with respect to USB.

 The year 2000 saw the arrival of USB 2.0, which offered some robust delivery options including the ability to charge your phone.
 Fast forward to 2008, the market witnessed the advent of USB 3.0 as an upgraded version, offering a 5Gbps transfer speed.